mob-sakai/UIEffect/Packages/src/README.md

 ## 📝 Description <!-- omit in toc -->

 **_"Decorate your UI, simply and powerfully."_**

-UIEffect is an open-source package that allows you to intuitively apply rich Unity UI effects directly from the Inspector or via code.
+UIEffect is a powerful, open-source Unity package that transforms your UI with stunning visual effects.
-Combine various filters, such as grayscale, blur, and dissolve, to decorate your UI with a unique visual style!
+Apply professional-grade filters like grayscale, blur, and dissolve directly from the Inspector—no coding required!

+✨ **Perfect for**: Game developers, UI designers, and anyone looking to enhance their Unity UI with minimal effort

 ![](https://github.com/mob-sakai/mob-sakai/releases/download/docs/uieffect5.7.0-demo-title.png)